metamaden/awesome-deconvolution/README.md

 # awesome-deconvolution

 List of deconvolution methods and resources.

+# Motivation

+Deconvolution is the problem of predicting pure signals from signal mixtures.
+It has wide applications in many areas, from astrophysics, to image processing, to medicine, to transcriptomics.
+Because of this, there are many methods out there and many more are published with each year.
+For anyone new or returning to this subject, the prospect of catching up on available methods and literature can be daunting.
+This repo can help with this.
+It can also help find connections between methods across areas, to encourage transfer learning and reuse of existing computational tools.

 # Software

 ## Methods

-* [MuSiC](https://github.com/xuranw/MuSiC) : MuSiC is an analysis toolkit for single-cell RNA-Seq experiments
+* [MuSiC](https://github.com/xuranw/MuSiC) : MuSiC is an analysis toolkit for single-cell RNA-Seq experiments ((Wang et al 2019)[https://www.nature.com/articles/s41467-018-08023-x]; tags: single-cell; transcriptomics; rna-seq; bulk).

+* [MuSiC2](https://github.com/Jiaxin-Fan/MuSiC2) : Cell type deconvolution for multi-condition bulk RNA-seq data ([Fan et al 2022](https://academic.oup.com/bib/article-abstract/23/6/bbac430/6751147?redirectedFrom=fulltext); tags: single-cell; transcriptomics; rna-seq; bulk; case_control)

-* [Bisque](https://github.com/cozygene/bisque) : An R toolkit for accurate and efficient estimation of cell composition ('decomposition') from bulk expression data with single-cell information.
+* [Bisque](https://github.com/cozygene/bisque) : An R toolkit for accurate and efficient estimation of cell composition ('decomposition') from bulk expression data with single-cell information ([Jew et al 2020](https://www.nature.com/articles/s41467-020-15816-6); tags: single-cell; transcriptomics; rna-seq; bulk).

 * [CIBERSORT](https://cibersortx.stanford.edu/) : CIBERSORT is an analytical tool from the Alizadeh Lab and Newman Lab to impute gene expression profiles and provide an estimation of the abundances of member cell types in a mixed cell population, using gene expression data ([Newman et al 2015](https://www.nature.com/articles/nmeth.3337)).